RomanPlaud/hierarchical_decision_rules/README.md

 1. **Implement Your Heuristic**
     - Create a new file, e.g., `your_heuristic.py`, in the `hierulz/heuristics/` directory.
-    - Define your heuristic as a class that inherits from the base [Heuristic](hierulz/heuristics/base_heuristic.py) class.
+    - Define your heuristic as a class YourHeuristic that inherits from the base [Heuristic](hierulz/heuristics/base_heuristic.py) class.

 2. **Add a Heuristic Configuration**
     - Create a JSON configuration file, e.g., `configs/heuristics/your_heuristic.json`, with the following structure: